appcoreopc/edward/standalone-pages/data.md

 How do we use the data during training?
 In general there are three use cases:

 1. Initialize training with full data.
-Loop over all data per iteration. (supported for all languages)
+Train over all data per iteration. (supported for all languages)

    Use preloaded data.
 2. Initialize training with full data.
-Loop over a batch per iteration. (scale inference in terms of computational complexity; supported for all but Stan)
+Train over a batch per iteration. (scale inference in terms of computational complexity; supported for all but Stan)

    Use preloaded data.
 3. Initialize training with no data.
-Manually pass in a batch per iteration. (scale inference in terms of computational complexity and memory complexity; supported for all but Stan)
+Train over a batch per iteration. (scale inference in terms of computational complexity and memory complexity; supported for all but Stan)

    Use feeding or reading from files.